 We provide our executive officers, including our NEOs, with certain personal benefits and perquisites, which we do not consider to be a significant component of executive compensation but which we recognize are an important factor in attracting and retaining talented executives.
 Executive officers are eligible under the same plans as all other employees for medical, dental, vision and short-term disability insurance, and may participate to the same extent as all other employees in our tuition reimbursement program.
 We provide personal liability insurance to our executive officers as well as higher levels of long-term disability and life insurance coverages to our executive officers than is generally available to our non-executive employees.
-We also provide our executive officers due to the relatively low cost of such benefits and the value they provide in assisting us to attract and retain talented executives.
+We also provide our executive officers with the personal use of our fleet automobiles.
+We provide these supplemental benefits to our executive officers due to the relatively low cost of such benefits and the value they provide in assisting us to attract and retain talented executives.
 The value of personal benefits and perquisites we provide to each of our NEOs is set forth below in our Summary Compensation Table.